Irish Water Spaniel: Irish Water Spaniel Club of America

 The IWSCA is the AKC parent club for the IWS.
 The club exists to preserve and protect this rare breed.
 The Club helps educate owners and breeders and welcomes all members who share our love of this extraordinary, versatile dog.
 The IWSCA's commitment to the health of the Irish Water Spaniel is reflected in its endorsement of transparency in health findings in accordance with organisations such as Orthopedic Foundation of America (OFA), Canine Health Information Center (CHIC), Canine Eye Registration Foundation (CERF) and Canine Health Foundation.

 IWSCA breeders

 Most of the breeders in the IWSCA belong to the Breeders Education Committee (BEC) The BEC exists to inform and educate IWSCA breeders on issues of health, genetics and breeding practices designed to promote the ongoing health and welfare of the Irish Water Spaniel.
 To this end the BEC breeders have agreed to a rigorous set of recommended breeding practices such as: open information exchange, health testing in accordance with the Irish Water Spaniel CHIC protocol, collaboration with the IWSCA Health and Genetics Committee, participation in breed-specific health studies, promotion of responsible pet ownership, and responsibility for any puppy they have bred – for the life of that dog.
-Individual B.E.C. breeders can be found on the IWSCA website.
+Individual BEC breeders can be found on the IWSCA website.